danilolmc/awesome-todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+## JSON Server

+This project is using Json Server for simulate an API, fallow the steps bellow to install and run JSON server

+1 - Type on your terminal end press enter: `npm install -g json-server`

+2 - Create a file with a Json structure in your project following the model into Task Interface inside core folder.

+3 - Now, navigate to folder when you have created your file and type as follow: `json-server --watch myfilenamehere.json`

+4 - All ready, now the server will be availabble at http://localhost:3000, have fun!!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.